Some comments on symmetric orbifolds of K3

-While this is in principle a complete characterization of the symmetry groups $G_\Pi$, in practice it is not a trivial task to determine which groups can actually arise.
+While this statement in principle provides a complete characterization of the symmetry groups $G_\Pi$, in practice it is not a trivial task to determine which groups can actually arise.
 The following propositions provide a much more useful characterization of the groups $G_\Pi$.

-\begin{proposition} The group $G_\Pi$ is isomorphic to the group $O^0(L_\Pi)$ of automorphisms of the lattice $L_\Pi:=L_v\cap \Pi^\perp$ that act trivially on the discriminant group $L_\Pi^*/L_\Pi$. \end{proposition}
+\begin{proposition} The group $G_\Pi$ is isomorphic to the group $O^0(L_\Pi)$ of automorphisms of the lattice $L_\Pi:=L_n\cap \Pi^\perp$ that act trivially on the discriminant group $L_\Pi^*/L_\Pi$. \end{proposition}

 The proof is in appendix \ref{a:pflemma}.

 This proposition shows, in particular, that the group $G_\Pi$ only depends on the isomorphism class of the lattice $L_\Pi$.
 In particular, different models $\C_\Pi,\C_{\Pi'}$ corresponding to isomorphic lattices $L_{\Pi}\cong L_{\Pi'}$ have isomorphic groups $G_\Pi\cong G_{\Pi'}$, even if they are not related by a duality.